felixdgross/felixdgross.github.io/_posts/2022-09-20-The-teachings-of-LSD.md

 ---
 One of theses so different viewpoints/stances on reality is beutifully expressed in the poem "please call me by my true names" by Thich Nhat Hanh:

-Don’t say that I will depart tomorrow — even today I am still arriving.
+Don’t say that I will depart tomorrow —<br>
+even today I am still arriving.

-Look deeply: every second I am arriving to be a bud on a Spring branch, to be a tiny bird, with still-fragile wings, learning to sing in my new nest, to be a caterpillar in the heart of a flower, to be a jewel hiding itself in a stone.
+Look deeply: every second I am arriving<br>
+to be a bud on a Spring branch,<br>
+to be a tiny bird, with still-fragile wings,<br>
+learning to sing in my new nest,<br>
+to be a caterpillar in the heart of a flower,<br>
+to be a jewel hiding itself in a stone.

-I still arrive, in order to laugh and to cry, to fear and to hope.
+I still arrive, in order to laugh and to cry,<br>
+to fear and to hope.

-The rhythm of my heart is the birth and death of all that is alive.
+The rhythm of my heart is the birth and death<br>
+of all that is alive.

-I am the mayfly metamorphosing on the surface of the river.
+I am the mayfly metamorphosing<br>
+on the surface of the river.<br>
-And I am the bird
+And I am the bird<br>
 that swoops down to swallow the mayfly.

-I am the frog swimming happily in the clear water of a pond.
+I am the frog swimming happily<br>
+in the clear water of a pond.<br>
-And I am the grass-snake
+And I am the grass-snake<br>
 that silently feeds itself on the frog.

-I am the child in Uganda, all skin and bones, my legs as thin as bamboo sticks.
+I am the child in Uganda, all skin and bones,<br>
+my legs as thin as bamboo sticks.<br>
-And I am the arms merchant,
+And I am the arms merchant,<br>
 selling deadly weapons to Uganda.

-I am the twelve-year-old girl, refugee on a small boat, who throws herself into the ocean after being raped by a sea pirate.
+I am the twelve-year-old girl,<br>
+refugee on a small boat,<br>
+who throws herself into the ocean<br>
+after being raped by a sea pirate.<br>
-And I am the pirate,
+And I am the pirate,<br>
-my heart not yet capable
+my heart not yet capable<br>
 of seeing and loving.

-I am a member of the politburo, with plenty of power in my hands.
+I am a member of the politburo,<br>
+with plenty of power in my hands.<br>
-And I am the man who has to pay his “debt of blood” to my people dying slowly in a forced-labor camp.
+And I am the man who has to pay<br>
+his “debt of blood” to my people<br>
+dying slowly in a forced-labor camp.

-My joy is like Spring, so warm it makes flowers bloom all over the Earth.
+My joy is like Spring, so warm<br>
+it makes flowers bloom all over the Earth.<br>
-My pain is like a river of tears, so vast it fills the four oceans.
+My pain is like a river of tears,<br>
+so vast it fills the four oceans.

-Please call me by my true names, so I can hear all my cries and my laughter at once, so I can see that my joy and pain are one.
+Please call me by my true names,<br>
+so I can hear all my cries and my laughter at once,<br>
+so I can see that my joy and pain are one.

-Please call me by my true names, so I can wake up, and so the door of my heart can be left open, the door of compassion.
+Please call me by my true names,<br>
+so I can wake up,<br>
+and so the door of my heart<br>
+can be left open,<br>
+the door of compassion.